Pueblo-CS/personal-website-project/README.md

   2. Click on the “See HTML in new window” button
   3. This is your webpage that you made for that exercise.
 Copy the URL for this webpage and link to it from your homepage.
 - A calendar of your weekly schedule
+- A color theme that uses 2-3 colors
 - Anything else you want to add!
 This is your site, make it yours!

 ## Grading Requirements